 DA Dept. of Architecture, Università di Bologna Italy

 IUAV Università IUAV di Venezia Italy

-The Conference will be held at the S. Chiara building of the Department of Architecture, Design and Planning (DADU), University of Sassari, In Alghero, Sardinia, Italy.
+The Conference will be held at the Santa Chiara building of the Department of Architecture, Design and Planning (DADU), University of Sassari, in Alghero, Sardinia, Italy.

 Internationally well known for its beautiful beaches, that make it a great sea resort during an extended summer season (May/October), Alghero is also a lovely historical town, with restaurants, bars, pubs and nightlife that make it one of Sardinia's top touristic destinations.

 The town center is well connected to all major European destinations (the rest of Italy, UK, Spain, Germany, and so on...) thanks to the Alghero-Fertilia airport (only ten minutes away from town), with daily low-cost flights.

 A public shuttle bus service (ALFA), connects Alghero-Fertilia Airport with the city’s central stop (Alghero via Catalogna, 5 minutes away from the old historic center and from the Santa Chiara complex, Bastioni Pigafetta, where the conference will take place).